-- 6.8.2 Local Exposure Control Level The local exposure control level for radiation workers at LaRC is 500 mrem in a year.
+- 6.9.2 Local Exposure Control Level The local exposure control level for radiation workers at LaRC is 500 mrem in a year.
 Workers shall receive approval from the RSO with concurrence from the IRC chairperson to receive radiation exposure in excess of this level up to 2 rem in a year.
-Additional approval from the SFAB Safety Manager is required to receive exposure in excess of 2 rem in a year not to exceed the limits in section 6.8.1.
-The RSO shall perform an assessment to determine the necessity for additional controls or removal from radiation work, to ensure personnel do not exceed federal dose limits. - 6.8.3 Occupational Dose Limits for Minors-An individual under the age of 18 years shall not be permitted to enter or be employed in controlled areas if the individual will receive doses of radiation in amounts exceeding 10 percent of the specified dose limits for adult radiation workers (i.e., 0.5 rem for whole body). - 6.8.4 Annual Dose to Members of the Public-Annual dose to members of the public shall not exceed 100 mrem, excluding medical and background radiation and other exposures not related to working in the environs of radiation.

-NOTE: Center employees who are not radiation workers are considered to be members of the public.

-6.8.5 Dose Limits for Pregnant Workers-Radiation workers who are pregnant or believe that they may be pregnant are urged to contact the RSO for counseling and further details about declaring pregnancy.

-NOTE: Federal regulations provide for a reduced radiation dose limit for declared pregnant radiation workers of 500 mrem for the duration of the gestational period.
-In order for this dose limit to be implemented, the worker must formally declare herself to be pregnant to the RSO.

-- 6.8.5.1 The RSO shall perform an evaluation of the work area to determine if any work restrictions or alterations will be necessary to minimize exposure. - 6.8.5.2 The worker shall be provided protection of seniority, time in grade and promotion potential. - 6.8.5.3 The declaration shall be voluntary and may be withdrawn at any time with no stated reason. - 6.8.5.4 All discussions and pregnancy declarations shall be kept confidential if requested by the employee.
+Additional approval from the SFAB Safety Manager is required to receive exposure in excess of 2 rem in a year not to exceed the limits in section 6.9.1.
+The RSO shall perform an assessment to determine the necessity for additional controls or removal from radiation work, to ensure personnel do not exceed federal dose limits. - 6.9.3 Occupational Dose Limits for Minors-An individual under the age of 18 years shall not be permitted to enter or be employed in controlled areas if the individual will receive doses of radiation in amounts exceeding 10 percent of the specified dose limits for adult radiation workers (i.e., 0.5 rem for whole body). - 6.9.4 Dose Limits to Members of the Public-Annual dose to members of the public shall not exceed 100 mrem, excluding medical and background radiation and other exposures not related to working in the environment of radiation.
+In addition, the dose in any unrestricted area from external sources shall not exceed 2 mrem in any one hour. - NOTE: Center employees who are not radiation workers are considered to be members of the public. - 6.9.5 Dose Limits for Pregnant Workers-Radiation workers who are pregnant or believe that they may be pregnant are urged to contact the RSO for counseling and further details about declaring pregnancy. - NOTE: Federal regulations provide for a reduced radiation dose limit for declared pregnant radiation workers of 500 mrem for the duration of the gestational period.
+In order for this dose limit to be implemented, the worker must formally declare herself to be pregnant to the RSO. - 6.9.5.1 The RSO shall perform an evaluation of the work area to determine if any work restrictions or alterations will be necessary to minimize exposure. - 6.9.5.2 The worker shall be provided protection of seniority, time in grade and promotion potential. - 6.9.5.3 The declaration shall be voluntary and may be withdrawn at any time with no stated reason. - 6.9.5.4 All discussions and pregnancy declarations shall be kept confidential if requested by the employee.